2305-WildScribe/wildscribe_microservices/README.md

 ### How to Install the Project

+- Ensure both Go and Docker are installed
 - Fork and clone this repo
 - Navigate to the main folder and run the command ```docker-compose up``` in your terminal
 - This should build a docker container for the main service as well as each microservice hosted in the app